 The Cancer Center at the University of Chicago is designated by the National Cancer Institute as a Comprehensive Cancer Center for its dedication to excellence in treatment, patient support, research, and basic science.
-The Center is known for its multi-disciplinary approach to treating patients as well as to collaboration in research and clinical trials.
+The Center is known for collaboration in research and clinical trials as well as for its multi-disciplinary approach to treating patients.

 Patients with mesothelioma are often referred to the Cancer Center for expert treatment.
 Most medical facilities are not equipped to treat these patients, but at the University of Chicago there is a department dedicated to mesothelioma, staffed by experts and led by a specialist in the field of mesothelioma research and treatment, Dr. Hedy Lee Kindler, an experienced gastrointestinal oncologist.

 A prestigious institution that was founded in 1890, the Cancer Center is a part of the medical campus of the University of Chicago.
 The medical school was established in 1898.
 Over the years the hospital system has expanded and grown to include a number of facilities.
 In its early years this included a Home for Destitute and Crippled Children and the Chicago Lying-In Hospital for women.
 In 1933, a dental clinic for poor patients was added.